darky2000d/OniPlayer/README.md

-## OniPlayer
+# OniPlayer
-*200 episodes?
-Goldfish memory?
-No problem.*
+## Fish memory?
+200 episodes video?
+No problem.
-<small>A C# console app that remembers your last watched video In Any Folders.
+#### A C# console app that remembers your last watched video In Any Folders and plays.<br>One key, no thinking.
-One key, no thinking.</small>

 ---

 ## What it actually does